What is Toxic Positivity: Examples and How To Avoid It?

 Risks Of Toxic Positivity

-There are multiple risks of toxic positivity because of which you shall certainly avoid toxic positivity.
+There are multiple risks of toxic positivity and of which you shall undoubtedly avoid toxic positivity.

 - People who are surrounded by toxic positivity stay in isolation and social stigma which makes them feel ashamed.
 This stigma can make someone feel worse about mental health.

 - Toxic positivity may destroy communication abilities and create challenges in relationships.

 - It cuts down the self esteem and makes someone feel less powerful.

 Toxic positivity may look very subtle and natural to everyone around you but if not considered right on time can have long-lasting effects.
 People who fill their bag of emotions with extra happiness may show signs like: